 Women of MinistryWhat do we do?
 We meet on the last Sunday of the month during Fellowship Night (6 PM).
 Fellowship Night begins with a time of worship & music.
-We then break into groups and the Women's group goes to the Fellowship Hall for a time of prayer and devotions.
+We then break into groups and the Women's group goes to the Fellowship Hall for a time of prayer, devotions & planning when needed.
 At 7 pm all groups gather together (usually in the Fellowship Hall) for refreshments and snacks.
 We also support (through prayer and giving items needed) Pregnancy Ministries, of Chambersburg.
 We have a collection site which is a cradle in the Foyer area.
 Each month wecollect different items.
 When one of our congregation comes home from the hospital, meals are provided.
 When there is a funeral, a meal will be provided afterward for family and friends.
-When we host a Red Cross Blood Drive, we provide and serve food to those who have donated blood to help restore their energy.
+Sometimes we host a Red Cross Blood Drive, we provide and serve food to those who have donated blood to help restore their energy.
 This is just a few of the ways we minister to others and does not include the many ways each lady ministers to others on a daily basis.
 Our church collects used eyeglasses or lenses to send to HealthCare Ministries to help those in other countries who cannot see.
 We have a collection box under the Foyer Table.
+The Women of Ministry ladies donated food and/or served the funeral meal for Louise Deardorff’s family and friends on Thursday, July 9th.
+“Many thanks” to all who gave of their time and talents.

 What Ministers to a Woman?